Skip to content

 No error should appear (provided that you have everything correctly set up.

-We use travis ci to run all those tests on commit so it will be done automatically for you at some point :-)
+We use continuous integration to run all those tests on commit so it will be done automatically for you at some point :-)

 Writing tests